-The committee will finalize its recommendations in a report due out this spring.
-However, Dr. Jessop, Dr. Downs, and Scott are already applying the lessons learned through their participation in the classroom.
+The committee finalized its recommendations in a report released in May.
+But even before then, Dr. Jessop, Dr. Downs, and Scott were already applying the lessons learned through their participation in the classroom.

 “This experience on the task force subcommittee has allowed me to share real-time epidemiologic data and the policy development process with my students,” said Dr. Jessop.

 Dr. Downs has made connections with several of the fellow committee members, creating partnerships and opportunities for students to get involved.

 All USciences pharmacy students are taught how to administer naloxone and how to counsel individuals on its proper use to stop a drug overdose.
 Through partnerships, Dr. Downs said he hopes to expand this effort with USciences students involved in Generation Rx and Prevention Point Philadelphia.
 The students, with faculty, mentors, and Prevention Point volunteers, teamed up to convince pharmacies to stock the drug, which is supposed to be available to anyone in Pennsylvania who requests it, even without a prescription.
 (See page 10 for more on this effort.)